TheCrunching/MuddyBot/docs/usage.md

 This command unlurks the user.
 I was always annoyed their was never a unlurk command in [Mud Flaps twitch chat](https://twitch.tv/mud_flaps123), so I made one.

-### c!song

-This command alerts the user that the `!song` command does not work.

 ### c!start_word and c!stop_word

 c!start_word and c!stop_word start and stop words on stream respectfully.
 These commands can only be run by the broadcaster or a moderator.
 See [Words on stream](#words-on-stream).

-### c!send_love person

-This command sends love's to the specified person.

-### c!mud_curses

-Prints a url to the clip where Mud Flaps cursed.
-Cause why not?

 ### c!set_word word